WMAD

-WMAD (96.3 MHz "96-3 Star Country") is a commercial FM radio station licensed to Cross Plains, Wisconsin, and serving the Madison metropolitan area.
+WMAD (96.3 FM "96-3 Star Country") is a commercial radio station licensed to Cross Plains, Wisconsin, and serving the Madison metropolitan area.
 It broadcasts a country music radio format and is owned by iHeartMedia, Inc. WMAD carries two nationally syndicated radio shows from co-owned Premiere Networks: The Bobby Bones Show on weekday mornings and CMT Nights with Cody Alan heard overnight.
 The radio studios and offices are on South Fish Hatchery Road in Madison.

 WMAD has an effective radiated power (ERP) of 5,100 watts.
 The transmitter is on Simpson Road at U.S. Route 12 in Dane, Wisconsin.
 In addition to the analog signal, WMAD also broadcasts an HD Radio signal.
 The HD-2 digital subchannel carries an acoustic rock format, known as "Coffee Shop Radio."

 History

 WMAD call sign history

 The call letters WMAD originally were on AM 1550 and later simulcast on 106.3 WMAD-FM Middleton (now WWQM-FM).
 That version of WMAD started as a country format and remained country until 1977 when the call letters on 1550 were dropped (WWQM "15Q" oldies replaced country).

 WMAD-FM continued until early 1978 when the call sign was dropped from 106.3.
 The WMAD call letters resurfaced in 1979 on the station at 92.1 FM (licensed to Sun Prairie, Wisconsin and current home to WXXM).